A unified framework of transformations based on the Jordan-Wigner transformation: Introduction

 \section{Introduction}

-Quantum computer (QC) was put forward by Feynman at first to simulate many-body quantum systems~\cite{feynmansimulating}, which is a difficult problem for classical computers.
-The efficient simulation of many-body systems, especially fermionic systems, is essential, for it can lead to breakthroughs in many areas such as materials, biology, chemistry, etc~\cite{babbush2018low,reiher2017elucidating,cao2018potential,kassal2011simulating,lu2012quantum,aspuru2018matter}.
+The quantum computer (QC) was first driven forward by Feynman to simulate many-body quantum systems~\cite{feynmansimulating}, which is intractable for classical computers.
+Efficient simulation of many-body systems, especially fermionic systems, is essential, for it will lead to breakthroughs in quantum chemistry, materials, and other areas\cite{babbush2018low,reiher2017elucidating,cao2018potential,kassal2011simulating,lu2012quantum,aspuru2018matter}.

-Although realizing fault-tolerant quantum computing~\cite{fowler2012surface} is a long way to go, noisy intermediate-scale quantum (NISQ)~\cite{preskill2018quantum,gambetta2019benchmarking} devices are promising to demonstrate quantum supremacy.
-Some potential applications have appeared, such as variational quantum eigensolver (VQE)~\cite{peruzzo2014variational,mcclean2016theory} can be performed on NISQ devices to solve the electronic structure problems of molecules and materials.
+Although the realization of fault-tolerant quantum computing~\cite{fowler2012surface} has a long way to go, noisy intermediate-scale quantum (NISQ)~\cite{preskill2018quantum,bharti2022noisy} devices are promising to demonstrate quantum supremacy.
+Some potential applications have appeared, such as the variational quantum eigensolver (VQE)~\cite{peruzzo2014variational,mcclean2016theory}, which can be performed on NISQ devices to solve the electronic structure problems of molecules and materials.
+The quantum circuits should be as short as possible due to the high gate error rate and short dephasing time involved.

-As we know, electrons are fermions, which are anti-symmetric indistinguishable particles.
-However, the qubits are distinguishable, thus simulating fermionic systems on quantum devices needs mappings from fermion to qubit.
-In general, the mapped operators are non-local, and this costs a lot more gates in the quantum circuit of Hamiltonian simulation.
-On the other hand, if the mapped operators acting on the non-nearest neighboring qubits, SWAP gates are needed to connect them, for two-qubit gates can only act on the nearest neighboring qubits for most quantum devices nowadays.
-Thus an excellent fermion-to-qubit mapping should improve the locality and continuity of mapped operators.
+As we know, electrons are fermions, which are antisymmetric indistinguishable particles.
+However, the qubits are distinguishable; so, the simulation of fermionic systems on quantum devices needs a mapping from fermion to qubit.
+Fermionic operators are mapped to multi-qubit Pauli operators, which are also referred to as Pauli strings.
+The length of Pauli strings, referred to as Pauli weight, determines the number of gates in the quantum circuit.
+Furthermore, it should be noted that two-qubit gates can only act on the nearest neighboring qubits in most quantum computation devices nowadays; thus, the Pauli strings should be contiguous, otherwise more gates are required to connect the non-nearest neighbor qubits.
+Thus, an excellent fermion-to-qubit mapping should improve the Pauli weight and the contiguity of Pauli strings.